 With the leak of the Panama Papers they fear that SARS will unravel the structure they put together and detect their tax evasion.
 The provision above allows them to make use of the SVDP by determining (or if this is impossible, estimating) the highest value of their illicit offshore assets from 1990 to 2001.
 Assuming this value to be R14 million in total or R7 million each, this amount will be deemed to be the value for SVDP purposes.
-As a result 40% or R4.2million will be included in their each of their taxable incomes and taxed at their marginal rate.
+As a result 50% or R3.5 million will be included in their each of their taxable incomes.
+If they are taxed at the marginal rate of 41%, that comes to R1 435 000 each.

-- E. Waiver of penalties under the SVDP - No understatement penalties will be levied where an application under the SVDP is successful. - F. Exemption from criminal prosecution under the SVDP - As is currently the case in the existing Voluntary Disclosure Programme, SARS will not pursue criminal prosecution for a tax offence where an application under the SVDP is successful. - G. Reporting - The Minister of Finance will report to the National Assembly on the outcome of the SVDP for both Tax and Exchange control purposes.
+- E. Waiver of penalties under the SVDP - No understatement penalties will be levied where an application under the SVDP is successful. - F. Exemption from criminal prosecution under the SVDP - As is currently the case in the existing Voluntary Disclosure Programme, SARS will not pursue criminal prosecution for a tax offence where an application under the SVDP is successful.